Tuesday 18 August 2009

 Coverage was extensive in the national and regional press, with leading articles in The Guardian, Daily Telegraph, Daily Mail, Independent and Scotsman.

-lead article and a more in-depth look at the connection between UFO sightings and science fiction in popular culture.
+BBC News Online ran a lead article and a more in-depth look at the connection between UFO sightings and science fiction in popular culture.

 My comments on this link were picked up by most of the media, which in itself demonstrates how easy it is to plant an idea and watch it germinate.